michaelmarty/UniDec/readme.md

 v.6.0.4

 Added "Notes" option to UPP to add notes to the bottom of the report.
+Added peak and data normalization options to UPP spreadsheet inputs.
+See help file.

 Added "PyroGlu" option in UPP to automatically account for pyroglutamate formation on sequences that could have it.
 See help file for more information.